cosmos/ibc-go/docs/ibc/light-clients/genesis.md

 ExportMetadata(clientStore sdk.KVStore) []GenesisMetadata
 ```

 `ExportMetadata` is provided the client store and returns an array of `GenesisMetadata`.
-For maximum flexibility, `GenesisMetadata` is defined as a simple interface containing two distinct `Key` and `Value` accesor methods.
+For maximum flexibility, `GenesisMetadata` is defined as a simple interface containing two distinct `Key` and `Value` accessor methods.

 ```go
 type GenesisMetadata interface {